HL7 FHIR — Fast Healthcare Interoperability Resources

 Overview

 HL7 FHIR (Fast Healthcare Interoperability Resources) is the modern standard for electronic health data exchange, developed by HL7 International.
 Development began in 2011 and the first published specification (DSTU1) was released in January 2014.
 FHIR uses RESTful APIs, JSON/XML/Turtle serialisation, and a modular resource model to enable systems to exchange health data in a standardised, machine-readable way.
-It is designated by the EHDS as the interoperability standard for European EHR data exchange, mandated by the US ONC 21st Century Cures Act, and required by national health IT agencies in France (ANS), the UK (NHS England), and Australia (ADHA).
+It is designated by the EHDS as the interoperability standard for the exchange of European health records (EHR), mandated by the US ONC 21st Century Cures Act, and required by national health IT agencies in France (ANS), the UK (NHS England), and Australia (ADHA).

 Resource Model